This vignette discusses key differences with odin version 1.

 becomes parameter()

-This might be the largest user-visible change, and we’ll add a translation system for this.
+This might be the largest user-visible change, and can be automatically migrated.

 Previously, to support parameters you might write